watsonfellowship/watson-51/_fellows/emmanuela-oppong.md

 ---

 I explored organizations and projects that empower locals to participate in healthcare outreach and research.
-Engaging with workers and local community members I learned about the similarities and differences, successes and challenges, and cultures and customs that influence these initiatives.
+Engaging with workers and local community members, I learned about the similarities and differences, successes and challenges, and cultures and customs that influence these initiatives.